shoelace-style/shoelace/docs/components/icon.md

 ### Feather Icons

-This example registers and displays a handful of icons from the [Feather Icons](https://feathericons.com/) library using the jsDelivr CDN.
+This example registers the [Feather Icons](https://feathericons.com/) library using the jsDelivr CDN.
+The registration function maps the name of the icon to its location on the CDN.

 ```html preview
 <div class="icon-custom-feather" style="font-size: 24px;">